Harm OCD

 Harm OCD responds very well to Cognitive Behavioral Therapy (CBT) with Exposure and Response Prevention (ERP).
 Treatment involves gradually facing the feared thoughts and situations without engaging in compulsions, breaking the cycle of doubt and reassurance.
 Most patients experience significant symptom reduction with the right specialist.

 Dr. Henry Srednicki specializes in Harm OCD and all OCD subtypes.
-With practices in Upper Montclair, NJ and New York City, and telehealth across 42+ states via PSYPACT, expert care is within reach.
+With practices in Upper Montclair, NJ and New York City, and telehealth across 42+ states via PSYPACT, expert care is within reach wherever you are.

 WE’RE HERE TO HELP YOU